SocksTheWolf/domain-redirects/README.md

 ![HTTP Routing Rules](/images/routerules.png)

 1. Route Path: This is the location on your domain that triggers the routing.
 A single slash will mean going to the website by with no pathing will trigger the redirection.
 2. Redirect URI: This will be where on the Redirect Authority you should navigate to.
 If you leave it empty, it will use the value from the value in the first step.
-If you were redirecting to twitch, you should put a `/CHANNELNAME` in this field
+If you were redirecting to Twitch, you should put a `/CHANNELNAME` in this field
 3. Redirect Authority: The domain that you would be redirecting to.
 If you were redirecting to Twitch, this would be a simple `twitch.tv`
 4. If you wanted to add more redirects, say something like `yourdomain.tld/store` you could do so by adding more routes.